HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-glm.md

 You should land on this page after having collected your fMRI data, [converted it to BIDS](./fmri-bids-conversion.md) and [preprocessed it](./fmri-prepocessing-qa.md).
 Your goal now is to model the BOLD activity with a Generalised Linear Model (GLM), in order to obtain the beta values on which to apply further analyses.

+You should start here if you are not yet familiar with SPM and what it does.
+Before scripting your analysis pipeline, take your time to understand the different steps taken by SPM and what they do.
+Once you're confident with it, move ahead and write your analysis in code (see [First-level analysis - scripting](./fmri-glm-script.md)).

 In this section, we will use the [Statistical Parametric Mapping](https://www.fil.ion.ucl.ac.uk/spm/) (SPM) package to construct the GLM.
 Here’s an overview of the steps:

 1. **Data Preparation**: Get your files ready for SPM.
 2. **Design Matrix Setup**: Define the model for your analysis.
 3. **Model Estimation & Results**: Estimate your model and analyze contrasts.

+This page will accompany you through the steps and can be used as a guide to the input and output of each function of SPM.
+It is not a complete tutorial on SPM, however, and there are more extensive resources out there.
+It can be a good idea to cover the tutorials from [Andy Jahn](https://andysbrainbook.readthedocs.io/en/latest/index.html), for instance, as they go in depth into SPM and how it works.

 ---